 Other VPN advantages: Save money on watching the EC

 As you can probably tell by now, using a VPN opens up a host of (unblocking) opportunities.
-But most of all, it will help you watch the EC no matter where you are in the world!
+But most of all, it will help you watch the EC no matter where you are in the world.

 Can I use a free VPN to watch the European Championships?

 Surfshark – an excellent VPN for an excellent price

 If you’re looking for a VPN that manages to combine great quality with a low price, we wholeheartedly recommend Surfshark.
-Surfshark is a relatively new VPN provider that offers a large number of fast and stable servers, user-friendly apps and a host of useful extra options, such as static VPN servers and a double VPN connection.
-You’ll be able to get all this for just $1.99 a month.
-Moreover, Surfshark offers another great advantage.
-It’s one of the few providers that allows you to use one subscription on as many devices as you want.
-In short, if you don’t want to miss a single EC goal, but don’t want to break the bank either, Surfshark is the right VPN for you!
+Surfshark is a relatively new VPN provider that offers a large number of fast and stable servers, user-friendly apps, and a host of useful extra options, such as static VPN servers and a double VPN connection.
+You’ll be able to get all this for just $2.49 a month.

 - Very user-friendly and works with Netflix and torrents

-- 30 days money back guarantee.
+- 30-day money-back guarantee.
 No questions asked!

 - Cheap with many extra options

 Armed with the tips in this article and a good VPN, you can watch all of the Euro 2021 matches in no time, whether you are at home or abroad.
 Of course, now that you know how to watch the European Championship, you probably need to know when it takes place.
 Here’s a table with the different stages of the European Championships and when they take place to help you out: